appscode-cloud/docs/docs/platform/selfhost-setup/install/cloud-demo.md

 ### 5. Monitoring

-Use the **Monitoring** section to configure Alertmanager notifications for platform alerts.
+Use the **Monitoring** section to configure Alertmanager notifications for platform alerts for the site admin.

 * **Alert Manager Email:** Enable email notifications for Alertmanager alerts.
   * **Enable Email:** Turns email notifications on or off.